European colonization of the Americas: British

-Mainly due to discrimination, there was often a separation between English colonial communities and indigenous communities.
+There was a sharp separation between English colonial communities and indigenous communities.
 The Europeans viewed the natives as savages who were not worthy of participating in what they considered civilized society.
 The native people of North America did not die out nearly as rapidly nor as greatly as those in Central and South America due in part to their exclusion from British society.
 The indigenous people continued to be stripped of their native lands and were pushed further out west.
-The English eventually went on to control much of Eastern North America, the Caribbean, and parts of South America.
-They also gained Florida and Quebec in the French and Indian War.

 John Smith convinced the colonists of Jamestown that searching for gold was not taking care of their immediate needs for food and shelter.
 The lack of food security leading to an extremely high mortality rate was quite distressing and cause for despair among the colonists.
 To support the colony, numerous supply missions were organized.
-Tobacco later became a cash crop, with the work of John Rolfe and others, for export and the sustaining economic driver of Virginia and the neighboring colony of Maryland.
-Plantation agriculture was a primary aspect of the economies of the Southern Colonies and in the British West Indies.
-They heavily relied on African slave labor to sustain their economic pursuits.
+Tobacco soon became a highly profitable cash crop, with the work of John Rolfe and others, for export and the sustaining economic driver of Virginia and the neighboring colony of Maryland.
+Plantation agriculture was a primary aspect of the economies of the Southern Colonies.
+In the British West Indies plantations heavily relied on African slave labor to operate.